-The Princess Louise has been carefully restored to her original Victorian layout thanks to Yorkshire brewer, Samuel Smith.
-They have bucked the trend and gone for restoration instead of refurbishment, they have lavished a fortune on their flagship London pub; which has not been merely spruced up, but completely rejuvenated and she looks magnificent.
-The most notable change are the \’new\’ discreet cubicles, removed several decades ago, but now replaced, their polished hardwood frames show off brilliant, sparkling etched and cut glass panels.
+The Princess Louise was carefully restored to her original Victorian layout, thanks to Yorkshire brewer Samuel Smith.
+They bucked the trend and went for restoration instead of refurbishment and lavished a fortune on their flagship London pub.
+The Princess was not been merely made-over, but completely rejuvenated.
+The most notable change was the discreet cubicles, removed decades ago, but now replaced, their polished hardwood frames show off the brilliant, sparkling etched and cut glass panels.
 Now she looks her old self.